krizboy12/NewTabPage/README.md

   - ":h|hot" will stand for hotkey mode, this will be where the groupings come into play.
 You can set a default mode (hotkey, command, saved link mass search)
   - ":e|exit" will close the tab
   - backspace will have universal functionality.
 Removing the colon will put you back into your default mode.
-- Remove embedded html partials and put them in separate files